ValdiviaDev/RTS-balancing-research/docs/README.md

 In this research document I’ll be explaining some useful methods to make a balanced RTS video game, taking in account the most important systems and elements to balance in this genre.
 This systems that I’ll be tackling are; the **unit system**, **technology trees** (tech trees for short), **artificial intelligence**, and **maps or stages**.

+If you are new to the genre and want to learn about the RTS genre and what is all about I encourage you to read this [article](https://waywardstrategist.com/2015/09/25/what-is-an-rts-game/).

 # Unit balancing

 Units and unit management is one of the core components of any RTS video game.
 To make the combat in RTS games engaging, it is important to have a balanced roster of units.
 Without a good unit balance, the strategy part of a real strategy game would fall flat, and the game would not feel as a strategy game, but something like a construction simulation game with units that eliminate each other.